“But Fadi, is there anywhere safe to go?”

 A hint: when you’re occupying and denying human rights to several million people, they will be resisting.

 This is NOT a chicken-or-egg dilemma for you.
 The direction is very clear here.
-I have even chosen to talk about that direction in the very first episode in my podcast series on Palestine.
+I have even chosen to talk about that direction in the very first episode of my podcast series on Palestine.

 And it is NOT a conflict of “two equals”.